President Masayuki Aoki

 1-6 Shareholder Return

 While the company recognizes returning profits to shareholders as one of the management priorities, it has been prioritizing expansion of its internal reserves for future business development and reinforcing the management quality.
 However, in FY03/19, the company paid a dividend of 5.00 yen per share for the first time considering the recent increase of orders received, robust business performance, and the establishment of the foundation for a profitable recurring-revenue business model.
-In the previous fiscal year, the company also paid a dividend of ¥5.00 per share and the payout ratio was 10.8%.
+In the previous fiscal year March 2021, the company also paid a dividend of ¥7.00 per share, an increase by 2 yen, and the payout ratio was 13.1%.

 From now on, the company will concentrate on the improvement of measures for returning profits to shareholders with the aim of achieving a payout ratio of 30% or higher, while considering the balance between the improvement in business performance and strategic investment, based on the creation of stable cash flows through the shift to the subscription business model.

-2. The First Half of Fiscal Year ending March 2021 Earnings Results
+2. Fiscal Year ended March 2021 Earnings Results

 2-1 Earnings Trends